 - Equalture is authorised at all times to report any criminal acts that are discovered and will cooperate with duly authorised orders and commands.
 In addition, Equalture is authorised to provide the name, address, IP address, and other data identifying the Client to a third party who has complained that the Client has violated its rights or these Terms and Conditions, provided that:

 - It is sufficiently plausible that the information, on its own, is unlawful and harmful with regard to the third party;

-- It is plausible that, in the specific case, there is no less far-reaching measure to obtain the data;
+- It is plausible that, in this specific case, there is no less far-reaching measure to obtain the data.

 - Examining the interests involved entails that the third party’s interest should prevail.

 - The Client shall follow all reasonable instructions issued by Equalture related to the use of the Services.

 - Equalture may recover from the Client any loss and/or damage sustained as a result of violations of the rules under this article.
 The Client indemnifies Equalture against any and all third-party claims pertaining to loss and/or damage arising from a violation of the rules under this article.